🏝️ Komodo National Park • Pantai Merah

 📌 Quick Answers — Pink Beach

-- Activities: Swimming, snorkeling, short hike to viewpoints, beach photos.
+• Activities: Swimming, snorkeling, scuba diving, short hike to viewpoints, beach photos.

 What Is Pink Beach (Pantai Merah) in Komodo?

 Pink Beach is one of the most photographed beaches in Indonesia.
-The soft pink shore, turquoise water and rugged green hills make it a dream location for photos, swimming and snorkeling.
+The soft pink shore, turquoise water and rugged green hills make it a dream location for photos, swimming, snorkeling — and scuba diving.

 Komodo is home to two pink beaches:

-Both are accessible only by boat from Labuan Bajo and are located inside the Komodo National Park.
+Both are accessible only by boat from Labuan Bajo and are located inside Komodo National Park.

 Distance from Labuan Bajo